coverallsapp/github-action/UPGRADE.md

 - You can skip `file` option and coveralls will try to find all supported coverage files and combine their data.

+- If coveralls fails to determine your coverage report format, use explicit `format` option to specify it.
+See [supported values](https://github.com/coverallsapp/coverage-reporter#supported-coverage-report-formats).